aranjan7/launchpad/README.md

 # launchpad
-Script to edit, view bugs in Launchpad
+Script to view, edit and create bugs in Launchpad

 **To view/search bugs use ./show_bug.py **